lukso-network/tools-lukso-cli/README.md

 # Uses the default config files from configs/mainnet folder
 $ lukso start

+# Starts your node and connects to mainnet as a validator
+$ lukso start --validator

 # Starts your node and connects to the LUKSO testnet
 $ lukso start --testnet

-# Starts your node and connects to the LUKSO devnet
-$ lukso start --devnet

-# Starts your node and connects to mainnet as a validator
+# Starts your node and connects to testnet as a validator
-$ lukso start --validator
+$ lukso start --testnet --validator
 ```

 #### How to start a node using config files